onchainengineering/hmi-wirtual/docs/tutorials/best-practices/speed-up-templates.md

 config option.

-You risk overloading Coder if you use too many built-in provisioners, so we recommend a maximum of five built-in provisioners per `coderd` replica.
-For more than five provisioners, we recommend that you move to [External Provisioners](../../admin/provisioners.md) and also consider [High Availability](../../admin/networking/high-availability.md) to run multiple `coderd` replicas.
+You risk overloading Coder if you use too many built-in provisioners, so we recommend a maximum of five built-in provisioners per `wirtuald` replica.
+For more than five provisioners, we recommend that you move to [External Provisioners](../../admin/provisioners.md) and also consider [High Availability](../../admin/networking/high-availability.md) to run multiple `wirtuald` replicas.

 Visit the
 [CLI documentation](../../reference/cli/server.md#--provisioner-daemons) for